PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 .. note::

-  You don't have to call :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` if you are tracking it with inline JavaScript (with :ref:`trackLink<marking-outlinks-inline-calls>`).
+  You don't have to call :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` if you are tracking links with inline JavaScript (with :ref:`trackLink<marking-outlinks-inline-calls>`).

 Goal tracking
 -------------